Impacted crop and sour crop

 If this treatment has not been effective after three or four days the contents of the crop will become sour owing to a fungal infection caused by the fermentation of the crop contents.

-A recurring problem of crop impaction can be treated by a vet who will empty the crop by means of surgery.
+problem of crop impaction can be treated by a vet who will empty the crop by means of surgery.
 This has a reasonable success rate but can be expensive and the use of anaesthetic is high risk for chickens.

 Sour crop can be identified if the crop has not emptied and is soft and squidgy when you feel it.
 On opening the chicken’s beak you will be greeted with a foul smell caused by the fermenting contents.

 There will be a fair amount of fluid in the crop which will need to be evacuated.
 To do this hold the chicken upside down with the head away from you and gently massage the crop from the bottom to the top so that the fluid can drain from the crop.
 Do this slowly, in short spurts of few seconds, allowing fluid to drain out, then lift the chicken upright again slowly.
 Give the chicken time to get its breath back (a chicken cannot breathe properly upside down and there is unnatural pressure on its internal organs) then repeat the process.

 When no more fluid drains from the crop allow the chicken time to calm itself and offer a small amount of food and water.
 A little live pro biotic yoghurt can also be given to help combat bacteria still in the crop although unless the blockage has fully cleared it is unlikely to be effective.
 Apple cider vinegar and garlic added to drinking water or treats also acts as a good anti-bacterial after draining and can be introduced as part of your chickens’ regular health routine.